About EGSH

 Additional Documents by Property Type

-Vacant land — major real estate project or phase:
+Vacant land — major real estate project or phase: No-objection letter from the master developer or the bank, and a copy of the sale and purchase agreement.

 Visit EGSH for VIP Service Without Queues